On the Trade-off between Redundancy and Local Coherence in Summarization: Results and Discussion

 \section{Results and Discussion}

-In this section, we present results for our proposed systems, \textsc{TreeKvD} and \textsc{GraphKvD}, and comparison systems on the \textsc{ArXiv} and \textsc{PubMed} dataset.
-We discuss about the effectiveness of the proposed models on dealing with content redundancy and local coherence, while maintaining an acceptable level of relevancy.
-Then, quantitative and qualitative experiments provide evidence on how properties of simulated cognitive processes affect final summaries.
-Finally, we discuss the impact of the proposed content selector and its effectiveness at controlling for summary length.
+In this section, we present results for our proposed systems, \textsc{TreeKvD} and \textsc{GraphKvD}, and comparison systems on the \textsc{PubMed} and \textsc{arXiv} datasets.
+First, we discuss the trade-offs systems incur when aiming to balance informativeness, redundancy, and lexical cohesion, under varying setups of training supervision.
+Then, we investigate how systems apply these trade-offs across increasing levels of source document redundancy.
+Finally, we present a thorough analysis, both quantitative and qualitative, of how properties of simulated cognitive processes affect final summaries.
+In all our experiments, statistical significance at the 95\% confidence level is estimated using bootstrap resampling \cite{davison1997bootstrap}.